Is my Kia affected by any outstanding recalls?

 Model Year 2016-2021 QL Sportage & Model Year 2017-2019 CK Stinger Recall

 Kia is conducting a safety recall campaign for certain 2016 – 2021 QL Sportage and 2017 – 2019 CK Stinger vehicles equipped the Hydraulic Electronic Control Unit (HECU) that could malfunction internally and cause an electrical short over time potentially resulting in an engine compartment fire.
 The HECU assembly controls the Anti-Lock Braking System (ABS), Electronic Stability Control System (ESC) and Traction Control System (TCS) in your vehicle.
-When the vehicle is in the key OFF position and parked, an electrical short in the ABS module could increase the risk of an engine compartment fire.
+There is a risk of an engine compartment fire, even when the vehicle is turned off, as the circuit is constantly powered.
+This could increase the risk of an accident, serious injury or death to vehicle occupants, other road users and bystanders, and/or damage to property.
 The short circuit does not affect the functioning of the brake system.

 Model Year 2016 – 2021 QL Sportage and 2017 to 2019 CK Stinger.